Get our Free Guide to Landing a Job

 According to Huang, management experience is a crucial skill to leverage on a resume.
 The larger and more diverse teams you’ve managed, the higher the chance you have at commanding extra pay.
 Whether it’s heading a team of developers, or managing a team of sous chefs, the same basic principles of leadership apply.

 Specific experience with hiring, firing, and navigating difficult situations (company pivots, large scale business model changes, or moving from old business systems to building new ones) also builds a strong case for a higher starting salary.
-Again, think back and think big—it might feel like you don’t have this kind of experience, but when you start to drill down you might be surprised at what’s applicable.
+Again, think back and think big—it might feel like you don’t have this kind of experience, but when you start to drill down you might be surprised at what’s applicable for upskilling.
 That time you chaired your kids’ school’s PTO board, helped overhaul the yearly fundraising programs, and participated in revamping the music program?
 It counts!

 Finally, Huang says that abilities that demonstrate leadership like communication and presentation skills can go a long way in upping your value.
 And if you’re petrified by the thought of public speaking—don’t panic!
 Try some mock presentations with family and friends—and if you feel like you still need some work in the public speaking department, think about taking a quick speech class at your local community college or business school.
 In Huang’s experience, the kind of leadership, decision making, and communication skills she’s described can result in a 20-30 percent higher starting salary than applicants unable to demonstrate those skills.